marmelab/labyrinth/README.md

 webapp/.env
 ```

-Once the env file has been set,you can either run the app in development or poduction mode.
+Once the env file has been set,you can either run the app in development or production mode.

 /!\ Note: The server automatically detects mobile devices and serves the mobile app automatically.
-You can test mobile
-mode using the developper tools from your browser.
+You can test mobile mode using the developper tools from your browser.

 ### Development